Perth Metropolitan Autumn Fishing Report: The Silver Migration and Inshore Shifts

 OPEN

-CRITICAL REGULATORY WARNING: The West Coast Bioregion boat ban for demersal species (Snapper, Dhufish, Baldchin) is ACTIVE.
-You cannot retain these fish from a boat.
-However, land-based anglers (fishing from rocks, jetties, or beach) are EXEMPT and may retain Pink Snapper if they meet size limits.
-This is a rare advantage for shore anglers!
+CRITICAL REGULATORY NOTE: The West Coast Bioregion boat ban for demersal species (including Pink Snapper, WA Dhufish, and Baldchin Groper) is actively enforced.
+You absolutely cannot retain these fish if caught from a powered vessel.
+However, there is a specific exemption for land-based anglers.
+If you are fishing from the rocks, jetties, or the beach, you may legally retain demersal species like Pink Snapper, provided they meet the 500mm minimum size limit.

 5. REGIONAL ALTERNATIVE